jozu-ai/kitops/ROADMAP.md

 Users can optionally sign their ModelKit using something like Cosign in order to add an extra layer of security to their packaging.

 * Add docs on signing and verifying to docs

+### Kit Dev

+* Kit Dev: Generate example code as the parameters and prompts are entered
+* Kit Dev: A way to see JSON communicated between the server and responses
+* Kit Dev: Hide parameters that are not frequently changed